Admission Application Instructions

-- Put your Social Security number, student identification number, intended program of study, and date of birth on all correspondence with the University.
+- Put your student identification number, intended program of study, and date of birth on all correspondence with the University.
 It will be easier for the admission staff to quickly match your application materials with your file if this information is included.

-- Send original copies of official test scores or transcripts.
+- Send original copies of official test scores and transcripts.
 Please refer to Program Requirements and Deadlines for your program's requirements.
 Drexel's school code is 2194.
 Do not use departmental codes, and do not send scores to the academic department.

 Please refer to the Program Requirements and Deadlines for the correct mailing address for your program.

 A decision cannot be rendered until all of the required application materials have been submitted.
-You will receive written notification that your file is complete upon receipt of all required documentation.
+You will receive email notification that your file is complete upon receipt of all required documentation.

 Check Your Application Status Online

 During the admission process, you'll have the opportunity to check your admission status online.
 Once your application materials have been processed, you'll receive an email providing you with a Student ID and PIN that will give you access to Discover Drexel.

-If you are offered admission to Drexel, be sure to review our information for Accepted Students.
+If you are offered admission to Drexel, be sure to review our information for Admitted Students.